-This declaration was made during the Fourth World Conference on Women in 1995.
-It says women should be active and equal to men in all aspects of public and private life.
-It also acknowledges women and girls from all states, cultures, class, and incomes are victims of violence because of their gender.
-2015 was the 20th anniversary of the declaration.
+- ✓ This declaration was made during the Fourth World Conference on Women in 1995.
+It says women should be active and equal to men in all aspects of life - ✓ It acknowledges women and girls from all states, cultures, class, and incomes are victims of violence because of their gender. - ✓ 2015 was the 20th anniversary of the declaration.